-- a.
-Parameters must be analyzed and reported as total recoverable. - b.
-Gallons per minute - c.
-Limits and Monitoring for chlorine at Outfall 002 is not applicable until the installation of the breakpoint chlorination system is installed and approved for operation by the Department. - d.
-Hardness-based limits using a hardness of 74 mg/L CaCO3, the 15th percentile of background data. - e.
-See Permit Part 1.4 for WET testing requirements. - f.
-Maximum daily flow is the average of instaneous flow measurements collected during the calendar day of record. - 1.3.2 Discharge from Outfall 002 into the East Fork Slate Creek shall not cause a violation of WQS (18 AAC 70) unless allowed in this permit through exceptions to the standards or in a compliance schedule. - 1.3.3 The Permittee must not discharge any floating solids, visible foam in other than trace amounts, or oily wastes that produce a sheen on the surface of the receiving water. - 1.3.4 The turbidity measured in NTUs must not be more than 5 NTUs above the natural condition.
-The background sample taken from the designated receiving water location MLA, a point immediately upstream of the outfall, must be taken within an hour of the effluent sample. - 1.3.5 During continuous pH monitoring required in Table 3, pH must not be less than 6.5 s.u. or greater than 8.5 s.u. - 1.3.5.1 Excursions outside the range of 6.5 to 8.5 s.u. are permitted provided that the total time during which the pH values are outside 6.5 to 8.5 s.u. does not exceed 7 hours and 26 minutes in any calendar month, and no individual excursion lasts more than 60 minutes. - 1.3.5.2 The Permittee shall monitor the total time outside the range of 6.5 to 8.5 s.u. for the month, recording the length and date of each excursion. - 1.3.5.3 The Permittee must collect effluent samples from the effluent stream after the last treatment unit prior to discharge into the receiving waters - 1.3.6 For all effluent monitoring, the permittee must use a sufficiently sensitive EPA approved test method as specified in Permit Section 1.2.7.

-1.3.7 For purposes of reporting on the (DMR for this permit only, for a single sample, if a value is less than the MDL, the Permittee must report "less than {numeric value of the MDL}" and if a value is less than the ML, the Permittee must report "less than {numeric value of the ML}."
+Table 3: Effluent Limits and Monitoring Frequencies for Outfall 002 b.
+Gallons per minute c.
+Limits and Monitoring for chlorine at Outfall 002 is not applicable until the installation of the breakpoint chlorination system is installed and approved for operation by the Department.

+d.
+Hardness-based limits using a hardness of 74 mg/L CaCO3, the 15th percentile of background data.

+e.
+See Permit Part 1.4 for WET testing requirements.

+f.
+Maximum daily flow is the average of instaneous flow measurements collected during the calendar day of record.

+1.3.2 Discharge from Outfall 002 into the East Fork Slate Creek shall not cause a violation of WQS (18 AAC 70) unless allowed in this permit through exceptions to the standards or in a compliance schedule.

+- 1.3.3 The Permittee must not discharge any floating solids, visible foam in other than trace amounts, or oily wastes that produce a sheen on the surface of the receiving water. - 1.3.4 The turbidity measured in NTUs must not be more than 5 NTUs above the natural condition.
+The background sample taken from the designated receiving water location MLA, a point immediately upstream of the outfall, must be taken within an hour of the effluent sample. - 1.3.5 During continuous pH monitoring required in Table 3, pH must not be less than 6.5 s.u. or greater than 8.5 s.u. - 1.3.5.1 Excursions outside the range of 6.5 to 8.5 s.u. are permitted provided that the total time during which the pH values are outside 6.5 to 8.5 s.u. does not exceed 7 hours and 26 minutes in any calendar month, and no individual excursion lasts more than 60 minutes. - 1.3.5.2 The Permittee shall monitor the total time outside the range of 6.5 to 8.5 s.u. for the month, recording the length and date of each excursion. - 1.3.5.3 The Permittee must collect effluent samples from the effluent stream after the last treatment unit prior to discharge into the receiving waters - 1.3.6 For all effluent monitoring, the permittee must use a sufficiently sensitive EPA approved test method as specified in Permit Section 1.2.7. - 1.3.7 For purposes of reporting on the (DMR for this permit only, for a single sample, if a value is less than the MDL, the Permittee must report "less than {numeric value of the MDL}" and if a value is less than the ML, the Permittee must report "less than {numeric value of the ML}."
 For purposes of calculating monthly averages, zero may be assigned for values less than the MDL, the {numeric value of the MDL} may be assigned for values between the MDL and the ML.
-If the average value is less than the MDL, the Permittee must report "less than {numeric value of the MDL}" and if the average value is less than the ML, the Permittee must report "less than {numeric value of the ML}."
+If the average value is less than the MDL, the Permittee must report "less than {numeric value of the ML}."
+If the average value is less than the MDL, the Permittee must report "less than {numeric value of the MDL}" and if the average value is less than the ML, the Permittee must report "less than {numeric value of the MDL}" and if the average value is less than the ML, the Permittee must report "less than {numeric value of the MDL}."
 If a value is greater than the ML, the Permittee must report and use the actual value.